tkurtbond/tkurtbond.github.io/posts/2020/03/06/recent-reading-ramsey-campbell-far-away-never.rst

   Hub of the Garden” had a flavor of its own, and “The Ways of Chaos” made me want to read `Ghor, Kin-Slayer: The Saga of Genseric's Fifth-Born Son` (1_, 2_).
-Robert E. Howard left an unfinished story and many decades after his death other 16 top fantasy authors completed it by writing sections in turn, each starting where the previous author had left off.
+Robert E. Howard left an unfinished story and many decades after his death 16 top fantasy authors completed it by writing sections in turn, each starting where the previous author had left off.

 .. _`Flame and Crimson`: link://slug/recent-reading-flame-and-crimson